 “The worst situation is where a client is spending exempt retirement funds to stay current or pay down dischargeable credit cards.
 This is almost always unacceptable where the client would need to be advised to file bankruptcy immediately.”

-Chris Barski, Barski Law Group
+EXPERT: Chris Barski, Barski Law Group

 Are you only able to make the minimum payments?